CodingTrain/thecodingtrain.com/content/guides/content-structure-guide.md

 For now, `"icon"` expects a short emoji string that relates to the link.
 In the future this may also support adding coding train characters.

 `"description"` on the other hand can be a longish string that describes the link or something about it.
-It may also contain some HTML that will be parsed, so it may also contain anchor links related to the link.
-For example: `"By <a href='https://shiffman.net/' target='_blank' rel='noreferrer'> Dan Shiffman</a> and <a href='https://designsystems.international/' target='_blank' rel='noreferrer'> DSI</a>!"`.
+It may also contain MD style urls that will be parsed, so it may also contain anchor links related to the link.
+For example: `"By [Dan Shiffman](https://shiffman.net/) and [DSI](https://designsystems.international/)!"`.

 If `"groupLinks"` isn't set, it will default to an empty array.